Masngo/vision-Ai-_cfar10_webapp/README.md

 •	Debug mode: Already set in app.py (debug=True) — it reloads when you change code.
 •	Custom images: Resize them to 32x32 pixels before uploading or add preprocessing in app.py.
 •	Deployment: Later, you can deploy this app online using Heroku, Render, or PythonAnywhere.
+4. Connect with Me
+For networking and opportunities, feel free to connect with me on LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/masango-dewheretsoko-5ba182148)
+5. Note for Future Students
+As you embark on your projects, remember that perseverance and curiosity are key.
+Don't hesitate to explore beyond the basics and seek help when needed.
+Good luck, and I hope you enjoy the journey into machine learning and web development!